 Matt Ridley: Infinite Innovation [The Knowledge Project Ep. #107]

-Matt Ridley is the author of several books related to science and human progress including the Red Queen and How Innovation Works.
-He’s also a biologist, newspaper columnist and a member of the House of Lords in the UK.
-Matt and Shane discuss writing books about science, the age-old battle between viruses and humans, rational optimism, the difference between innovation and invention, the role of trial and error and the effects of social media on seeing others’ points of view.
+Matt Ridley is a science writer.
+He is the author of several books, including: The Red Queen, How Innovation Works, and The Rational Optimist.
+In this interview he discusses the age-old battle between viruses and humans, rational optimism, the difference between innovation and invention and why it matters, the role of trial and error in creativity, the effects of social media on seeing others’ points of view, and so much more.

 Here are a few highlights from the conversation: